ahoannon/EDMC_ConstructionHelper/README.md

 a new status.<br>
 The status stored on the FTP server is retrieved at the start of the plugin and whenever you dock at a non-construction-site station.
 So it won't give you a (near-)real-time update on the activities of your friends, but it will give you a current status when I believe you are about to load goods for construction.
-It will only upload the status to the FTP server when you visit a new, previously unknow site or contribute goods to a site yourself.
+It will only upload the status to the FTP server when you visit a new, previously unknown site or contribute goods to a site yourself.

-The `tkinter` cpliboard function does not work well together with **ED** on Linux.
+The `tkinter` cplipboard function does not work well together with **ED** on Linux.
 (The first copy is seen by **ED**, all subsequent copy events seem to be ignored.)
 So if you run this plugin on Linux it will check if a `xclip` executable is in the current `PATH`.
-If it is found then that is used instead of the `tkinter` cpliboard function, otherwise pasting into the **ED** galaxy map may not work well. <br>
+If it is found then that is used instead of the `tkinter` cplipboard function, otherwise pasting into the **ED** galaxy map may not work well. <br>
 (Note: **xclip** is also used by the excellent [SpanshRouter](https://github.com/norohind/EDMC_SpanshRouter) plugin, shoutout to that.)

 ## Licence